BY RON CAIN

 The Sixth Sense -- Director: Night Shyamalan.
 Starring: Bruce Willis, Donnie Walberg, Toni Collette, Olivia Williams, Haley Joel Osmont.
 Comments: Psychotherapist treats young boy with paranormal powers.
 This is one of the best horror movies of the decade.
 Not only is the acting superb but it is also incredibly creepy.

-Creek), Paul Walker, Hill Harper.
+The Skulls -- Director: Rob Cohen.
+Starring: Joshua Jackson (Dawson's Creek), Paul Walker, Hill Harper.
 Comments: A young law student (Joshua Jackson) joins an elitist secret fraternity at an Ivy League college.
 When his roommate dies under suspicious circumstances, he must fight for his life against the Skulls.
 The most interesting thing about this film is the secret society itself and some of its traditions.
 It lapses into silliness towards the end.

 Sleepy Hollow -- Director: Tim Burton.
 Starring: Johnny Depp (Edward Scissorhands), Christina Ricci (The Addams Family), Casper Van Dien (Starship Troopers), Christopher Walken, Christopher Lee.
 Comments: In this excellent adaptation of the Sleepy Hollow legend, Tim Burton does what Tim Burton does best; he creates an atmospheric world with lavish sets and quirky characters.
 Set in 1799, Depp plays Ichabod Crane, a modernistic police officer from New York City sent to the wilds of upstate New York to investigate a series of brutal murders.
 The tag line says heads will roll, and that they do.
 The decapitations are gory but staged in an almost comic manner that make it acceptable.
 The movie starts slowly but quickly builds momentum, drawing the viewer into a supernatural world of suspense and mystery.
-Christina Ricci's
+Christina Ricci's character Katrina Van Tassel seems somewhat cardboard and undeveloped.
+But that is more than made up for by the attention paid to the monstrous Headless Horseman and the equally creepy Hollow witch.
+Anyone interested in transporting themselves into a wild and wicked world of monsters and phantoms would do well to see Sleepy Hollow.

 Sometimes They Come Back ...
 For More -- Director: Dan Berk.
 Starring: Chase Masterton, Clayton Rohner, Faith Ford, Michael Stadvec.
 Comments: Second sequel to Stephen King's short ghost story.
 An arctic rescue team become involved in a supernatural mystery.
 Faith Ford of Murphy Brown and G vs. E Clayton Rohner add some life to this otherwise silly horror movie.